Skip to main content

 • kitchen and bathroom cleaners

 Laundry and dishwasher tablets, capsules and pods are often attractive to children.
-This is due to their bright colours and interesting texture.
+This is because of their bright colours and interesting texture.
 Store them out of your child's sight and reach.
-Do not let children handle laundry and dishwasher products.

-How to safely store household and cleaning products
+How to safely store cleaning products

 Hygiene products and cosmetics